jinoos/meerkat/README.md

 ### Message transmission

 All most of messages send from client side to Meerkat server (Request), and then server returns to each clients (Response).
-When client establishs connection with server, client receives a response message from server without request message.
+When client establishs connection with server, client receives a response message from server without request message once.

+    +WELCOME<CR><LF>

+Most of the time, a client receives WELCOME response.
+Only when server reaches number of connections to MAX_CONNECTIONS, then client will be received as below ERROR message as

+    +ERROR
+    989
+    Server's having too many connections.
+(MAX_CONNECTIONS:XXXXX)

+Please see [Error Messsages]

 ### Message format